danygiguere/spring-boot-3-reactive-with-kotlin-coroutines/README.md

   - how to do a hasManyThrough relationship query
   - how to run suspend functions in parallel with async/await
   - how to create unit tests in a reactive context
+  - how to do webclient calls with Kotlin Coroutines

 ### TLDR
 - Clone the project, run it (it's set up by default with H2), then go to /test/requests.http and run the requests one by one.